KHerron/SonyAPILib/README.md

 DLNALib - This is a Command Line application the uses the SonyAPILib v5.2
 Sony_Forms_Example - Sample program that shows how to use the Sony API Library in a Windows Forms application.
 SonyOff - Another sample program that shows how to use the Sony API Library in a console.
+EventingEaxample - A sample console application that demonstrates how to implement the Event Server

 SonyAPILib - The Sony API Library.